Meraj-08/Faculty-Incentive-Management/README.md

 ---

+## 🔮 Future Upgrades

+### 👤 User Profile & History
+Faculty members will be able to:
+- View their complete incentive history
+- Download approved certificates
+- Update and manage their profile information

+This feature aims to provide transparency and easy access to past records.

+### 🔔 Notification System
+A built-in notification system will be introduced to:
+- Send real-time email and in-app alerts for submission status, approvals, or feedback
+- Remind users about pending actions or deadlines

+These additions will help streamline communication and improve task tracking for both faculty and admins.

+---

 ## 📄 License

 This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for full details.